borkarchetan/JOKER/Core Java/15Generics/Questions.md

 **9. What is type erasure, and how does it impact generics at runtime?**
    - Type erasure is a process where the type information of generic types is removed during compilation, and generic type parameters are replaced with their raw types.
 This allows Java to maintain compatibility with non-generic code.
 At runtime, generic types are treated as their raw types, which can lead to limitations in accessing type-specific information or performing certain operations based on type parameters.

-Feel free to ask if you have more questions or need further clarification!

-1. How do generics enhance type safety in Java?
-2. Explain the concept of type erasure in Java generics.
-3. How can you define a generic class in Java?
-Provide an example.
-4. Describe the purpose of bounded type parameters and wildcards in generics.
-5. How does the `ArrayList` class use generics to store elements of different types?

-- What are generics, and why are they useful in Java?
-- How can you create a generic class or method?
-- Explain the concept of bounded type parameters and wildcard usage.
-- What is type erasure, and how does it impact generics at runtime?